NathanLc/til/vim.md

 ### Increment or decrement number
 In normal mode, hover a number and then press `Ctrl-a` to increment the number or `Ctrl-x` to decrement it.

+### Jump to previous position
+In normal mode, press `Ctrl-o` to jump to previous position.
+This can jump to a previous file.
+Likewise, press `Ctrl-i` to jump the other way.

 ### Insert new line in substitute command